1973 Durban strikes: Public and media response

-Legacy and Aftermath
+Legacy and aftermath

-Immediate Aftermath
+Immediate aftermath

 In 1973, Minister of Labour, Marais Viljoen, amended the Native Labour (Settlement of Disputes) Act, 1953 to the Bantu Labour (Settlement of Disputes) Act.
 The changes made it legal for black African workers to strike for the first time in three decades.
 Recognition of black trade unions, on the other hand, remained "out of the question."

 After the strikes, many companies and state officials pushed for the expansion of plant-based 'works committees' and 'liaison committees' to enhance communication between employers and workers and improve shop-floor governance.
 With liaison committees, half of the members could be elected by employers.
 These alleged improvements were largely frowned upon by black African workers and labour activists as they were seen as an attempt to restrict the unionisation of black African workers and to maintain employer control.

-Union Activity
+Union activity

 The strike wave of 1973 resulted in a dramatic resurgence of union activity in South Africa as black African workers joined newly established, unauthorised unions.
 Five black unions, with approximately 11 000 members, were reported in 1975.
 These unions operated with plant-based works committees and successfully managed to get shop-stewards onto liaison committees which, in turn, made it harder for employers to ignore the interests of black African workers.

-These unions combined to form the Federation of South African Trade Unions (FOSATU) and the Council of Unions of South Africa (CUSA) in 1979.
-Later, in 1985, the Congress of South African Trade Unions (COSATU) and the National Council of Trade Unions (NACTU) was established.
 On 1 May 1979, amendments were made to the Labour Relations Act, otherwise known as the Wiehahn Commission.
 The Wiehahn Commission made it possible for black trade unions to receive limited State recognition.
-The 1973 Durban strikes are widely cited by academics as a turning point in South Africa's industrial relations system as it gave rise to the black trade union movement.
+The 1973 Durban strikes are widely cited by academics as a turning point in South Africa's industrial relations system as it gave rise to the black trade union movement and was a major step forward in the struggle to build a mass democratic opposition to apartheid which played a central role in the struggle for the democratisation of society.